-A range of hardware modules supplement the infotainment portfolio, including the Audi phone box.
-It links the owner’s smartphone to the vehicle’s antenna and charges the phone inductively.
-Another Audi phone box function, voice-over-LTE, helps to connect faster and makes it possible to use high-speed data transfer and high-resolution online voice telephony (HD Voice) at the same time.
+The Audi phone box makes phone calls easier.
+It connects the smartphone to the car antenna and is capable of charging it inductively.
+Voice-over-LTE helps to connect faster and makes it possible to use high-speed data transfer and high-resolution online voice telephony (HD Voice) at the same time.

 All terms marked in the text are explained in detail in the technology lexicon at www.audi-mediacenter.com/en/technology-lexicon.